Social Icons

 Directed by Alfred Hitchcock

-Rope is an artwork painted by the late great Alfred Hitchcock.
-The movie is set to be happening in real time, it has this feel like everything was done in one long take (which happens to be segments done in one long take).
-Its artistry gives us right to clap for both Hitchcock and the editor, William H. Ziegler.
-Rope takes a dive into the deep mind of someone who is just rotten to the core.
-The movie with its brilliant narrative, is a satisfying crime thriller about two men trying to commit the perfect crime.
+Rope is an artwork directed by the late, great Alfred Hitchcock.
+The movie is set in real time, giving it the feel of being done in one continuous take (though it’s actually composed of several segments filmed this way).
+Its artistry earns applause not just for Hitchcock but also for editor William H. Ziegler.
+Rope dives deep into the mind of someone truly rotten to the core.
+With its brilliant narrative, it stands out as a satisfying crime thriller about two men attempting to commit the perfect murder.

-Rope is an adaptation of a 1929 play of the same name, and it is one of Hitchcock’s first films to be shot in Technicolor.
-The movie also has some fantastic acting, which is better seen than explained, the overwhelming confidence of Brandon (John Dall), the shakiness of Philip (Farley Granger) and the intellectual assertiveness of Rupert (James Stewart).
+The film is an adaptation of a 1929 play of the same name and is one of Hitchcock’s first to be shot in Technicolor.
+It features fantastic acting that’s better experienced than described: the overwhelming confidence of Brandon (John Dall), the shakiness of Philip (Farley Granger), and the intellectual assertiveness of Rupert (James Stewart).

-Brandon had a weird plan, to survive the night without any being the wiser of where David’s body is and to impress Rupert.
-Rupert used to talk about murder is is noted of saying Murder as a crime for most men, but a privilege for the few.
+Brandon has a bizarre plan: to survive the evening without anyone discovering David’s body and to impress Rupert.
+Rupert, known for his philosophical musings about crime, has been noted for saying that murder is a crime for most men but a privilege for the few.

-But I still believe is one of the less celebrated works of the master story teller, Alfred Hitchcock.
+However, I still believe Rope is one of the lesser-celebrated masterpieces of the storytelling genius, Alfred Hitchcock.

 0 comments: